 Here are our top 13 healthy Halloween feeds for your tiny terrors.

 If the kiddies love their green smoothie in the morning simply add banana and blueberry ‘eyes’ on sticks for a monster morning beverage! (via Ziploc)

-Slice bananas in half, pop onto a stick and dip into natural yoghurt before freezing for an hour.
-The result are these seriously chilling boo-nanas.
+Slice bananas in half, pop onto a stick and dip into the natural yoghurt before freezing for an hour.
+The result is these seriously chilling boo-nanas.
 Yikes! (via Skinny Taste)

 Six-legged spider stack